Continuing Education Activity

 Liver failure is one of the most severe RFA-related complications as it can be fatal in patients with hepatic cirrhosis whose liver function is typically already impaired.
 Prior partial hepatectomy is another risk factor as these patients lack the parenchymal volume to mount an effective compensatory functional response.
 The acute (or acute on chronic) failure is thought to occur due to vascular injury, which results in hepatic infarction.
 Preprocedural imaging with careful electrode entry point planning is essential to avoid this complication.
 Another suggested cause of post-RFA liver failure is overly extensive ablation in the setting of cirrhosis.
 The destruction of impaired but functioning parenchyma may push the patient into overt liver failure.

 Pneumothoraces, pleural effusions, and cases of pneumonia are examples of RFA-related pulmonary complications.
-As one might expect, pneumothorax commonly associated with the treatment of hepatic lesions in close proximity to the diaphragm for which an intercostal approach is necessary.
+As one might expect, pneumothorax is commonly associated with the treatment of hepatic lesions in close proximity to the diaphragm, for which an intercostal approach is necessary.
 Satisfactory electrode probe positioning in a safe window predetermined by preprocedural imaging reduces the risk.
-CT evaluation is required with dyspnea, or chest pain are experienced by the patient following RFA.
+CT evaluation is required with dyspnea or chest pain are experienced by the patient following RFA.
 If present, admission to the hospital and vital sign monitoring may be warranted.
 For large, quickly enlarging, or symptomatic pneumothoraces, chest tube placement with serial chest x-rays is usually necessary.